lfost42/grafana-notes/README.md

 Since this one digs into the architecture, it was time to set up [Linux VMs](k8s/CKAlab.md).

+I really enjoyed the CKA Certification Course by [Cloud With VarJosh](https://www.youtube.com/playlist?list=PLmPit9IIdzwRjqD-l_sZBDdPlcSfKqpAt).
+He does an excellent job at tying all the relevant concepts together instead of just throwing them at you.

 For lab practice, I spun up a local version of [sailor-sh](k8s/CKAplab.md) which is an exam simulator comparable to killer.sh.

 They recently started hosting a paid [cloud](https://play.sailor.sh/dashboard) version if your computer isn't able to handle the laod.